andriesbron/Ffmbash/README.md

 **ffmbash is a work in progress, the current status is a useful prototype, really**

-User friendly bash script wrapper for livestreaming with :clap: ffmpeg :bow: on MacOS.
+User friendly bash script wrapper for livestreaming with ffmpeg (:bow:) on MacOS.

 ## Features
 - Manual: Handpick devices and framerate as you launch the script.